src-d/guide/talent/job-descriptions/offers/lead-applications.md

 - As you will be working closely with the Machine Learning team - strong communication skills and interest in Machine Learning, data process, and visualization are more than welcome.

-- You will deal with models built using modern ML stacks written in Python and C++ such as Tensorflow, Tensorboard, CUDA, so familiarity with any of those tools is a plus.
+- You will deal with models built using modern ML stacks written in Python and C++ such as Tensorflow, Tensorboard, so familiarity with any of those tools is a plus.

 - You will have a major role in the hiring proces, including screening candidates, initial calls, coding challenge reviews etc.